codecasupport/playbook/docs/community.md

 ## Collaborators

-Code CA Open Source is led collaboratively and actively supported by these California state agencies and initiatives:
+CodeCA OpenSource is led collaboratively and actively supported by these California state agencies and initiatives:

 * [California Government Operations Agency](https://www.govops.ca.gov/)